antw/quinn/README.md

 The "selectable" values can be changed later with `setSelectable(min, max)`.

-When using **selectable**, your **interval** option will still be respected and **selectable** values which don't fit with the interval will be rounded to the nearest inclusive interval.
-Note that in the example below the lowest selectable value (5) is not available since `interval: 20` is used.
+When using **selectable**, your **step** option will still be respected and **selectable** values which don't fit with the step will be rounded to the nearest inclusive step.
+Note that in the example below the lowest selectable value (5) is not available since `step: 20` is used.
 The lower value is instead rounded to 20 (not 0 since this is outside the selectable range supplied and might break your data validation later).

-    $('.slider').quinn({ selectable: [5, 80], interval: 20 });
+    $('.slider').quinn({ selectable: [5, 80], step: 20 });

 ### Effects `effects: bool` `effectSpeed: number` {#effects}